raniamo8/Forum/README.md

 ## Installation

+1. Download the IDE Webstorm.
-1. Clone the repository: `git clone https://github.com/raniamo8/Forum.git`
+2. Clone the repository: `git clone https://github.com/raniamo8/Forum.git`
-2. Navigate to the project directory: `cd forum`
+3. Navigate to the project directory: `cd forum`
-3. Install the dependencies: `npm install`
+4. Install the dependencies: `npm install`

 ## Run Configuration
 To Create a built in server you need to follow this steps